Thoregon/thoregon.tru4D/doc/spec.md

         - will be distributed to all/responsible peers, responsible to update snapshots
         - builtin actors for standard tasks like modifying attributes or state of entities
 - Command: What to process/modify
+    - Subclass one of the provided default commands
+    - Class --> Command Definition
+    - Instance --> Command
-- Control: State changes of other components, e.g. if a user tends to modify an inputfield (focus), others gest informed that this field may me modified (like google docs, sheets)
+- Control: State changes of other components, e.g. if a user tends to modify an inputfield (focus), others gets informed that this field may me modified (like google docs, sheets)
 - Domain Event
+- Actions
+    - can be attached to command and domain events
+    - run async, can't stop processing of a command or event
+    - define an escalation procedure
 - Model
     - Entity
     - Value Object